-Both the T3i and the D4 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the D4 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the D4 was followed by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3i Manual (free pdf) or the online Nikon D4 Manual.
+Further information on the features and operation of the T3i and D4 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Nikon D4 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T3i or the Nikon D4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 16.2MP) with a 5% higher linear resolution.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.